WillYallop/functionalities/packages/webcomponents/src/components/checkbox-toggler/README.md

 If the attribute is present, the checkbox will be set to checked if the webcomponent is focused.

 ## Future Development
+- Fix bug with clicking to toggle when focus on is active.
+Causes it to close after clicking opens and brings focus to it.